applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 The default settings when creating a website with this theme.

-In order to have directly a functional website you can choose the default settings, such as site colors, existing pages and sections and their content of each.
+In order to have directly a functional website you can set the default settings of your theme in this file.

 ## config-sections-groups.json